GradleGrads/Gradlegrads/Readme.md

 - We Build Here Backend
 - We Build Tools : Small Code Features : Functionalities : Editing Systems
 - We Deploy Code Suits And Enables Small Shorts Designs We Later Needs into Our Service
+- We Storage Keeps All Our Build Data To Repush Advanced Internal Management into Api
 - We Build Games
 - We Build Applications
 - We Build Cloud Instances